 Whitaker’s final story, The Mandoline, was arguably her biggest commercial success.
 It was published in 1946 and broadcast on the radio.
 The author is quoted by her family as saying that she was ‘all written out’.
 In an essay in The Journey Home and Other Stories, Valerie Waterhouse argues that Whitaker’s lack of creative inspiration following the publication of The Mandoline could have been due to the changes in Whitaker’s domestic life.
 The downward turn in her writing coincided with the adoption of her two children and a change in her social status – the family moved to Bolton Old Hall, a Yorkshire Manor around this time – and Whitaker became more removed from the lives she was writing about.

 Whitaker died in 1976.
-Following her death, her husband released The Crystal Fountain, a collection of Whitaker’s short stories.
+Following her death, her son, Michael Whitaker, permitted the release of The Crystal Fountain, a collection of Whitaker’s short stories.
 In 2017, Persephone Books published a collection of Whitaker’s short stories, The Journey Home and Other Stories.